linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 DDoS attack known as an amplification attack.
 It is irresponsible to make your DNSSEC responses larger when there isn't a security justification for doing so.

-So, you should use a 1024 bit key for the ZSK and only use a 2048 bit key where it matters, the KSK.
+You should use a 1024 bit key for the ZSK and only use a 2048 bit key where it matters, the KSK.

-The ZSK should be rotated frequently, I do it about every 3 months.
-The KSK does not need to be rotated as frequently, I only do it about once a year.
+Due to the smaller size of the key, the ZSK should be rotated frequently, I do it about every 3 months.
+The KSK does not need to be rotated as frequently, I only do it once every two years but you probably could safely go many years without any fear of it being cracked.

 Rotating the KSK is more tedious as it involves updating DS records stored with your registrar.